algomo/knowledge-base/docs/docs/data-sources/types/Documents.md

-For document data sources, you can upload files in the following formats:
+Documents are uploaded files with content used to answer questions or provide additional context for your bot's responses.
+Algomo currently supports the following document types:

 - PDF
+- Text
 - Markdown

-- Text
+These can be uploaded directly within algomo and attached to your bot.

 ### Prerequisites